sdsc/sdsc-summer-institute-2023/0_Preparation/README.md

 **You have access to TWO channels:**
 * **#general**: Used for announcements, team-wide conversations, and any questions during sessions along with troubleshooting any issues related to account access or login
-* **Breakout-Room**: Used for instructions occurring in the Synthesis Center during parallel sessions.
+* **#breakout-room**: Used for instructions occurring in the Synthesis Center during parallel sessions.

 [Back to Top](#top)